 The business planning and project activities completed so far have estimated Somerset will benefit by potential savings of £12.6m on running costs across the partnership organisations, as well as improved access to services for Somerset residents.

-The One Public Estate Programme in Somerset is focused on the following towns where projects are either being considered (at feasibility stage) or have their business cases at the review stage (see our ‘Your OPE questions answered‘ document for descriptions of the full OPE Partnership Business Case Approach.
+The One Public Estate Programme in Somerset is focused on the following towns where projects are either being considered (at feasibility stage) or have their business cases at the review stage.

 - Shepton Mallet

-At the end of 2017, the OPE Programme was successful in securing future funding to assist the initial high level visioning and planning around the future development of Norton Manor camp following its planned closure in 2028.
+At the end of 2017, the One Public Estate Programme was successful in securing future funding to assist the initial high level visioning and planning around the future development of Norton Manor camp following its planned closure in 2028.

 As you might imagine, projects that have different partner groups, aims and objectives, and starting points, will have different milestones and timescales.
 At the feasibility stage, a key element of the decision-making process involves an Impact Assessment completed for every potential option in a project.
 This ensures any potential project outcomes that might impact the local community (especially anyone protected by equality legislation) are identified and actions put in place to reduce or remove any or all negative impacts.

-To find out more about OPE projects local to you, please check out our Your OPE questions answered document, which includes a glossary of all the terminology referred to in the OPE Programme descriptions.
-Or, look out for updates through Your Somerset, or contact any of the OPE Somerset Team directly.
+To find out more about One Public Estate projects local to you, please check out our Your One Public Estate questions answered document, which includes a glossary of all the terminology referred to in the One Public Estate Programme descriptions.
+Or, look out for updates on our newsroom, or contact any of the One Public Estate Somerset Team directly.

 OPE Project and Change Manager